Ernst-Georg Drünkler: World War II

+Night fighter career

 Following the 1939 aerial Battle of the Heligoland Bight, Royal Air Force (RAF) attacks shifted to the cover of darkness, initiating the Defence of the Reich campaign.
 By mid-1940, Generalmajor (Brigadier General) Josef Kammhuber had established a night air defense system dubbed the Kammhuber Line.
 It consisted of a series of control sectors equipped with radars and searchlights and an associated night fighter.
-Each sector named a Himmelbett (canopy bed) would direct the night fighter into visual range with target bombers.
+Each sector, named a Himmelbett (canopy bed) would direct the night fighter into visual range of the bombers.
 In 1941, the Luftwaffe started equipping night fighters with airborne radar such as the Lichtenstein radar.
 This airborne radar did not come into general use until early 1942.

-On 12/13 June 1943 RAF Bomber Command committed 503 aircraft—323 Avro Lancasters and 167 Handley-Page Halifax bombers with support from 11 de Havilland Mosquitos to Bochum, as it continued the British Battle of the Ruhr operation.
-14 Lancaster and 10 Halifax bombers were lost, 4.8 per cent of the attacking force.
-Drünkler claimed his first two aerial victories.
-In the early hours of 13 June 1943, north of Schagen, he claimed an Avro Lancaster bomber shot down at 02:20 and a further Lancaster at 02:51 approximately 45 km west of Alkmaar.
+On 24 May 1943, Drünkler was transferred to IV.
+Gruppe of Nachtjagdgeschwader 1 (NJG 1—1st Night Fighter Wing) based at Leeuwarden Airfield and under the command of Major Helmut Lent.
+On 12/13 June, RAF Bomber Command committed 503 aircraft—323 Lancasters and 167 Halifaxes with support from 11 de Havilland Mosquitos to Bochum, as it continued the British Battle of the Ruhr operation; 14 Lancaster and 10 Halifax bombers were lost, 4.8 per cent of the attacking force.
+Drünkler claimed his first two aerial victories; in the early hours of 13 June 1943, north of Schagen, he claimed a Lancaster bomber shot down at 02:20 and a further Lancaster at 02:51 approximately 45 km west of Alkmaar.
 German pilots claimed 19 Lancasters and 9 Halifax bombers shot down.
-During this mission, his Messerschmitt Bf 109 G-4 (Werknummer 5427—factory number) sustained combat damage, resulting in a forced landing at Bergervaart, near Bergen op Zoom, which destroyed the aircraft.
+During this mission, his Messerschmitt Bf 110 G-4 (Werknummer 5427—factory number) sustained combat damage, resulting in a forced landing at Bergervaart, near Bergen op Zoom, which destroyed the aircraft.